lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 ### Nonstandard Compiler Builtins

-In order to avoid a total reliance on one single compiler, any nonstandard compiler builtins (also known as intrinsics) should be used via a single canonical definition.
+In order to avoid a total reliance on a single compiler, any nonstandard compiler builtins (also known as intrinsics) should be used via a single canonical definition.
-This ensures changes to add compatibilty for other compilers are less invasive, as we already have a function to include a full implementation within.
+This ensures changes that add compatibility for other compilers are less invasive, as we already have a function that includes a full implementation.

 All nonstandard builtins should be supported by both GCC and Clang.
 Compiler builtin usage is complex, and it is recommended that a compiler engineer reviews any code that adds new builtins.